+Flying into Osaka is an easier option, and will save you from having to take the Shinkansen to Kyoto.
 The downside to flying into Osaka is that it’s usually more expensive, has more layovers, and offers a fairly negligible time-savings in terms of the train commute despite being significantly closer in distance to Kyoto.
 If you’re using the Japan Rail Pass–and we highly recommend that you do–you’re probably better off just doing a roundtrip through Tokyo.
 Plus, the Shinkansen is a fun experience that’s worth having twice!

 Once you arrive in Kyoto, you’ll use the city’s vast network of city buses, railways, and the subway.
 We cover this in greater depth in our Getting Around Kyoto, Japan post.
 Suffice to say, you can get anywhere in Kyoto either by foot or by rail, and although attractive discount passes are available for them, we mostly recommend skipping the buses.

 What to Pack

 Our What to Pack for Kyoto, Japan guide covers all of the necessities, along with some things that will help improve your trip to Japan.
 To answer some common questions, no voltage converter is necessary for Japan, and you don’t need things like a neck wallet for the sake of safety like you might want in Europe, since there’s virtually no crime in Japan.